Chernobyl disaster: Water bodies

-Flora and fauna
+Flora, fauna, and funga

-After the disaster, 4 km2 of pine forest directly downwind of the reactor turned reddish-brown and died, earning the name of the "Red Forest".
+After the disaster, 4 km2 of pine forest directly downwind of the reactor turned reddish-brown and died, earning the name "Red Forest".
 Some animals in the worst-hit areas also died or stopped reproducing.
 Most domestic animals were removed from the exclusion zone, but horses left on an island in the Pripyat River 6 km from the power plant died when their thyroid glands were destroyed by radiation doses of 150–200 Sv.
-Some cattle on the same island died and those that survived were stunted because of thyroid damage.
+Some cattle on the same island died and those that survived were stunted.
 The next generation appeared to be normal.
 The mutation rates for plants and animals have increased by a factor of 20 because of the release of radionuclides from Chernobyl.
 There is evidence for elevated mortality rates and increased rates of reproductive failure in contaminated areas, consistent with the expected frequency of deaths due to mutations.

-On farms in Narodychi Raion of Ukraine it is claimed that from 1986 to 1990 nearly 350 animals were born with gross deformities such as missing or extra limbs, missing eyes, heads or ribs, or deformed skulls; in comparison, only three abnormal births had been registered in the five years prior.
+On farms in Narodychi Raion of Ukraine it is claimed that from 1986 to 1990 nearly 350 animals were born with gross deformities; in comparison, only three abnormal births had been registered in the five years prior.

-Subsequent research on microorganisms, while limited, suggests that in the aftermath of the disaster, bacterial and viral specimens exposed to the radiation (including Mycobacterium tuberculosis, herpesvirus, cytomegalovirus, hepatitis-causing viruses, and tobacco mosaic virus) underwent rapid changes.
+Subsequent research on microorganisms, while limited, suggests that in the aftermath of the disaster, bacterial and viral specimens exposed to the radiation underwent rapid changes.
 Activations of soil micromycetes have been reported.
-It is currently unclear how these changes in species with rapid reproductive turnover (which were not destroyed by the radiation but instead survived) will manifest in terms of virulence, drug resistance, immune evasion, and so on; a paper in 1998 reported the discovery of an Escherichia coli mutant that was hyper-resistant to a variety of DNA-damaging elements, including x-ray radiation, UV-C, and 4-nitroquinoline 1-oxide (4NQO).
+A paper in 1998 reported the discovery of an Escherichia coli mutant that was hyper-resistant to a variety of DNA-damaging elements, including x-ray radiation, UV-C, and 4-nitroquinoline 1-oxide (4NQO).
 Cladosporium sphaerospermum, a species of fungus that has thrived in the Chernobyl contaminated area, has been investigated for the purpose of using the fungus' particular melanin to protect against high-radiation environments, such as space travel.
+The disaster has been described by lawyers, academics and journalists as an example of ecocide.